ccrister/CSC466-Data-Science/README.md

 ### Install the necessary packages with the following commands:

-pip install --upgrade pandas pandas-datareader finance .
+pip install --upgrade pandas pandas-datareader finance.\

 ### Prepare your environment and data with the following imports and setups: